| Title: | Compute Global Sensitivity Analysis Indices Using Optimal Transport |

 the output variables.

-: a double representing the upper bound of the separation measure or
+bound: a double representing the upper bound of the separation measure or

 an array representing the mean of the separation for each input according